SebBlaszczyk/sebBlaszczyk.github.io/my-processes.md

 ## Bugs:
 - Debug and find issue
-- Plan resolution (note down what sections might be affected)
+- Plan resolution (note down what sections might be affected, think about what you are trying to solve, is there a better way?)
 - Implement fix
 - ESLint, Prettier and code review/refactor
 - Update automated UI tests (if applicable)